-Then, Dr. Harris takes an optical impression of the prepared tooth.
-Instead of filling a tray with impression “goop” that you must bite into and hold in your mouth until it hardens, Dr. Harris the tooth with a non-toxic, tasteless powder.
+Then, Drs.
+Harris or Kurman takes an optical impression of the prepared tooth.
+Instead of filling a tray with impression “goop” that you must bite into and hold in your mouth until it hardens, Drs.
+Harris or Kurman the tooth with a non-toxic, tasteless powder.
 A camera is then used to take a digital picture of your tooth.
 This whole optical impression process takes only a minute or two.

 What is CEREC®?
 CEREC® is an acronym …